Bylaws of the MSD Board

 3. Vacancies.
 Members may be elected at any meeting of the Board to fill the unexpired portion of the term of any such elected member who ceases to be a member of the Executive Committee because of death, removal, or resignation.

 4. Duties and Functions.
 The Executive Committee shall have general supervision over the affairs of the School, and shall act in place of the Board between meetings of the Board concerning matters that cannot wait until the next meeting of the Board, and shall be an advisory body with whom the Superintendent may confer when necessary.
-The Committee may hold regular quarterly meetings, and may meet more often if, in the judgment of the Committee members, it is deemed expedient to do so; shall prepare and deliver a report at each meeting of the Board; and shall appoint a Nominating Committee and its Chairperson at the Regular meeting of the Board preceding the Annual meeting and shall perform such other duties as may be designated by the Board.
+Additionally, the Committee, in collaboration with the Superintendent, shall oversee the development and implementation of the school's strategic plan.
+The Committee may hold regular quarterly meetings, and may meet more often if, in the judgment of the Committee members, it is deemed expedient to do so; shall prepare and deliver a report at each meeting of the Board; and shall appoint a Nominating Committee and its Chairperson at the Quarterly meeting of the Board preceding the Annual meeting and shall perform such other duties as may be designated by the Board.

 ARTICLE V. COMMITTEES.